ygidtu/trackplot/docs/command.md

                                   - 5th column is exon_id for sorting the
                                   reads (optional).
-    --m6a TEXT                    Sashimi.py will load location information from the given tags and  then highlight the RNA m6a modification cite at individual
+    --m6a TEXT                    trackplot will load location information from the given tags and  then highlight the RNA m6a modification cite at individual
                                   reads.
 If there are multiple m6a
                                   modification site, please add tag as follow, 234423,234450
-    --polya TEXT                  Sashimi.py will load length of poly(A) from the given tags and then visualize the poly(A) part at end of each individual reads.
+    --polya TEXT                  trackplot will load length of poly(A) from the given tags and then visualize the poly(A) part at end of each individual reads.
-    --rs TEXT                     Sashimi.py will load real strand information of each reads from the given tags and
+    --rs TEXT                     trackplot will load real strand information of each reads from the given tags and

                                    the strand information is necessary for